Getting out the vote in La Crosse: Bernie Sanders visits on last day of early voting

-On the Friday before midterm elections, Senator Bernie Sanders came to La Crosse to rally young voters with the message that their voices matter.
+On the Friday before midterm elections, Sen. Bernie Sanders came to La Crosse to rally young voters with the message that their voices matter.

 “When people tell you every vote counts, they are not kidding, every vote counts,” Sanders said.
 “Those of you know that there is a very close election with the U.S. Senate and governor.”